Marcussacapuces91/Standard-ECMA-55-Minimal-BASIC/3_definitions.md

 significant digits of a representation are maintained in the significance.
 <div class="note information">
 <h4>NOTE:</h4>
-<p>The Standard requires that the ability of a conforming implementation to accept numeric representations be measured
+<p markdown="1">_The Standard requires that the ability of a conforming implementation to accept numeric representations be measured
-in terms of significant digits rather than the actual number of digits (that is including leading or trailing zeroes) in the representation.</p>
+in terms of significant digits rather than the actual number of digits (that is including leading or trailing zeroes) in the representation._</p>
 </div>
 </dd>
 <dt>Truncation</dt>